angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 ## Data Clustering in Enterprise Applications

-Have a look at the [WordPress API Reference](https://developer.wordpress.org/rest-api/reference/) for such an example.
+Too abstract?
+Have a look at the [WordPress API Reference](https://developer.wordpress.org/rest-api/reference/) for an example.
 Individual Posts can be retrieved quite typically via `/posts/<id>`.
 However, the returned data just contains IDs for the author, tags and categories of the post.
-To display a post properly this additional data has to be retrieved with subsequent calls to other endpoints.
+To display a post properly with all the names and titles of depending entities, this additional data has to be retrieved with subsequent calls to other endpoints.

-The most effective way to handle this clustering in this example is to fetch all data for categories and tags with list calls when the application is starting up.
+If you were to use WordPress as a system for content management, wouldn't you want to improve the display of a single post by pre-fetching all data related to tags and authors first with list calls, whenever the application is starting up?
-This data can then be cached and referenced whenever needed.
+This data could then be cached and referenced whenever needed.
 If you have been around the block, you know that `@ngrx/entity` provides a perfect API for handling multiple entities in Angular applications.
 If you haven't heard about it read up [here](https://medium.com/ngrx/introducing-ngrx-entity-598176456e15) and [here](https://ngrx.io/guide/entity), believe me, it's the best thing that can happen to you.
 The data can be stored with normalized entity collections exactly the way it is retrieved via the API.

+Maybe even this is too theoretical.
+Let's build our own example the other way around.

 ## Clustered data for Books